 Their colors can range from white, silver white, pink white, yellow, and golden.
-South Sea Pearls generally take 2 years to produce, their characteristics are quite different to Akoya.
+South Sea Pearls generally take 2 years to produce and their characteristics are vastly different to Akoya.
 They have many layers, and deep luster producing a long lasting beauty.

 South Sea Pearls are distinguished by the color of the lip of the shell.
-Either a white/silver lip or a golden lip shell produces their individual colors.
-A silver/white lip shell can be found in Australina waters, and gold lip shells can be found in Indonesia, Philippine, and Myanmar waters.
+Either a white/silver lip or a golden lip shell produces their respective colors.
+A silver/white lip shell can be found in Austrailian waters, and gold lip shells can be found in Indonesia, Philippine, and Myanmar waters.
 South Sea Pearls produce a unique beauty even being called the Mother of Jewels.

 Tahitian Pearls are also considered South Sea pearls yet are almost exclusively produced in Tahiti (French Polynesia) most commonly in the Cook Islands.
 Tahitian Pearls range from 7mm to 18mm from a black lipped shell with a wide variety of colors.

-Freshwater Pearls are cultivated in lakes and ponds and are produced in mussels.
+Freshwater Pearls are cultivated in fresh water lakes, ponds, and rivers and are grown in mussel shells.

 Since Freshwater Pearls are not cultivated using a nuclear, it forms a wide variety of unique shapes.
 Most commonly, it comes in an oval shape yet rice, potato, drop, stick, and baroque shapes can be found.

 The production can be found mainly within China, but Japan has successfully cultivated Freshwater Pearls as well.